aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/print-and-preview/configuring-fonts/_index.md

 ## **Information Gathering**

-In addition to the above-mentioned methods, the Aspose.Cells APIs have also provided means to gather information on what sources and substitutions have been set.
+In addition to the above‑mentioned methods, the Aspose.Cells APIs have also provided means to gather information on what sources and substitutions have been set.

 1. [**FontConfigs.getFontSources()**](https://reference.aspose.com/cells/nodejs-cpp/fontconfigs/#getFontSources--) method returns an array of type [**FontSourceBase**](https://reference.aspose.com/cells/nodejs-cpp/fontsourcebase) containing the list of specified font sources.
-In case, no sources have been set, the [**FontConfigs.getFontSources()**](https://reference.aspose.com/cells/nodejs-cpp/fontconfigs/#getFontSources--) method will return an empty array.
+In case no sources have been set, the [**FontConfigs.getFontSources()**](https://reference.aspose.com/cells/nodejs-cpp/fontconfigs/#getFontSources--) method will return an empty array.
-1. [**FontConfigs.getFontSubstitutes(string)**](https://reference.aspose.com/cells/nodejs-cpp/fontconfigs/#getFontSubstitutes-string-) method accepts a parameter of type **string** allowing to specify the font name for which substitution has been set.
-In case, no substitution has been set for the specified font name then the [**FontConfigs.getFontSubstitutes(string)**](https://reference.aspose.com/cells/nodejs-cpp/fontconfigs/#getFontSubstitutes-string-) method will return null.
+2. [**FontConfigs.getFontSubstitutes(string)**](https://reference.aspose.com/cells/nodejs-cpp/fontconfigs/#getFontSubstitutes-string-) method accepts a parameter of type **string**, allowing you to specify the font name for which substitution has been set.
+In case no substitution has been set for the specified font name, the [**FontConfigs.getFontSubstitutes(string)**](https://reference.aspose.com/cells/nodejs-cpp/fontconfigs/#getFontSubstitutes-string-) method will return `null`.

-## **Advance topics**
+## **Advanced topics**
 - [Set Default Font while rendering spreadsheet to images](/cells/nodejs-cpp/set-default-font-while-rendering-spreadsheet-to-images/)
 - [Set DefaultFont property of PdfSaveOptions and ImageOrPrintOptions to have priority](/cells/nodejs-cpp/set-defaultfont-property-of-pdfsaveoptions-and-imageorprintoptions-to-have-priority/)
 - [Supported Font Formats](/cells/nodejs-cpp/supported-font-formats/)